dzqiu/ImageProcess/01_findpeeks/README.md

 # find peeks for gray image
 This algorithm is useful for find regional maxima in gray image or matrix

 ##  install OpenCV
-if you did not installed OpenCV, install it.
+if you did not install OpenCV, install it.

 ## install cmake
 ```